FAQ (or, more honestly, Things We Want You to Know)

 Absolutely.
 We keep things family friendly and don't tolerate offensive language during our live breaks.
 Although we cannot control what a person might comment on a post or in the chat during a live break (just like you can't control what the person in line in front of you might say in the grocery store checkout aisle), we will ban anyone who compromises our commitment to providing a safe, enjoyable experience for viewers of all ages.
 We also do not permit discussions about politics or controversial/polarizing social issues; trading cards is a hobby and should be an escape from divisive issues.

 Some break communities are not well-policed.
-We've observed excessive negativity, belligerence, bullying, and sexual harassment in some break rooms, and those behaviors will not be tolerated (this policy is not negotiable no matter how much or little someone may have spent).
+We've observed excessive negativity, belligerence, bullying, and sexual harassment in some break rooms, and those behaviors will not be tolerated (this policy is not negotiable no matter how much or little someone has spent with us).
 This hobby is meant to be fun, and anyone who jeopardizes that for the community will be permanently removed.

 Do you offer price matching?

 We don't.
-When possible, we price our spots with the total value of all spots in a break totaling at least 10% below the average total of leading breakers, but if we tried matching the lowest price you can find for each individual spot, we'd lose money on every break.
+When possible, we price our spots with the total value of all spots in a break totaling at least 10% below the average total of leading breakers (usually much lower), but if we tried matching the lowest price you can find for each individual spot, we'd lose money on every break.
 We don't set out to be the cheapest, but to offer fair prices.
-Many breakers can break three cases in the time it takes us to break one (our style puts a cap on our earning potential), most don't spend as much money as we do on prizes and incentives, and most don't use protective cardboard when shipping (those pieces add weight to every package as well as time for packaging).
+Some people host group breaks as a hobby, and a full-time business will never be able to compete with their prices.
+Many breakers can break three cases in the time it takes us to break one.
 That said, we are committed to offering fair prices, rewarding loyalty, and continuing to grow while offering exceptional service.
+We strive to set the bar for live presentation, professionalism, and care for your cards from unpacking to shipment.
+Click here to view how we determine prices.

-We do our homework by researching product information, manufacturer announcements, and other breakers' pricing.
-Some expectations can be made in terms of a checklist; for example, if Topps has included Mike Trout autos on a checklist for each of the first six products of the year, it's likely he'll also have autos in the seventh product.
+When this is necessary, we do our homework before pricing spots.
+Some expectations can be made in terms of the checklist's contents; for example, if Topps has included Mike Trout autos on a checklist for each of the first six products of the year, it's likely he'll also have autos in the seventh product as well.
+Sell sheets, manufacturer announcements, pricing trends, and checklists from the brand's previous years are also used to determine presell pricing.

-We take a close look at the team breakdowns for each checklist to ensure the team spots are solid values.
+We review the team breakdowns for each checklist to ensure the team spots are solid values.
 If we identify a major discrepancy between team value and price, a refund or credit will be offered (this will only work in your favor; if we sell a spot that turns out to be badly underpriced, we will not cancel your purchase or ask for more money for the spot).
 If we overlook a spot that is revealed to have been overpriced upon the checklist release, please contact us.

 You blocked me on eBay/Facebook/other.
 Why?